vishalbelsare/cointanalysis/README.md

 ### Cointegration test

-The method `pvalue` carries out a cointegration test.
+The method `test` carries out a cointegration test.
 The following code gives p-value for null-hypothesis that there is no cointegration.

 ```python